Mirage-A/mirage-a.github.io/README.md

 ## Wtf is this?
 Shattered World is an isometric action-RPG with next-gen level graphics!

+## Why don't you use game engines to create your useless game in a reasonable time?
+Because only noobs use game engines, cool guys write their own wheels all their life!

+## Use Photoshop at least, why Paint, oh, my eyes!
+No.

 ## So, when will it be ready?
 Soon (c) ~~(probably never)~~